jonthysell/HawKeys/README.md

 1. Make sure you've run HawKeys at least once
 2. Right-click on your Taskbar and select "Task Manager"
-3. If necessary, click on the "More details" arrow at the bottom left of the window
-4. Click on the "Startup" tab at the top of the window
+3. Click on the "Startup" tab at the top of the window (if you don't see any tabs, click on the "More details" arrow at the bottom left)
-5. Select "HawKeys" in the list of applications
+4. Select "HawKeys" in the list of applications
-6. Click the "Enable" button in the bottom right of the window
+5. Click the "Enable" button in the bottom right of the window

 ### Regular Install Version ###